 Here are links to various photo collections.
 Kim and I (plus friends & relatives) have been traipsing about the world; taking pictures wherever we go.
 If it so interests you - here's a glimpse into Robert & Kim's adventures.
 (Most of the photos are from places in Colorado, but you'll find a few pages of photos from other places as well.)
 Enjoy!

 (Many of my photo galleries were created using iPhoto (currently in the process of being phased out for yet another new application called 'Photos') and a plugin (which no longer works with the current version of iPhoto (version 9 or later)) called BetterHTMLExport.
 Now I'm using Apple's 'Photos' application.
 With the demise of Apple's MobileMe* services (which had some awesome photo gallery software) I find myself using a php/mysql powered photo Gallery hosted on my webserver.
-This new photo gallery is powerful, but it isn't as elegant or tightly integrated as the now abandoned MobileMe Gallery.
+This new gallery application is powerful, but it isn't as elegant or tightly integrated as the now abandoned MobileMe Gallery.